microsoft/botframework-cli/packages/orchestrator/README.md

   -o, --out=out                   Directory where analysis and output files will be placed.
   -p, --multi_label=threshold     Optional plural/multi-label prediction threshold, default to 1,
-                                  i.e., only max-score intents are predicted -t, --test=test                 Path to a test file.
+                                  i.e., only max-score intents are predicted -t, --test=test                 Path to a test file, or comma-separated paths to a collection of test files -- most uselful for crosss-valiaton.
   -u, --unknown=threshold         Optional unknown label threshold, default to 0.3.

 DESCRIPTION